CBZ-D-velop/Ansible-Role-Labocbz-Install-Logstash/README.md

 * You can now use custom name with the role for key and cert
 * JKS is now created by the role
 * P12 and JKS have the same password

+### 2023-08-03: P8, filter and pipelines

+* P8 file is handle by the role for ES output client auth
+* cacert ar now in the ssl or client auth instead of client auth
+* Distributor and health are now as file instead of dir
+* All files of pipelines have the same name and are distingued by their path /name/beat.conf etc.
+* Filter are now importer from files/ in the role, their name have to be name_filter.conf syntax
+* The role is designed to be on one shot, so all conf are deleted before anything

 ## Authors